This guide covers everything you'll need to know about a Building Survey, including:

 - What does it check?

 - How much does a Building Survey cost?

-Previously known as a Structural Survey, a Building Survey is an in-depth inspection of a property.
+Previously known as a Structural Survey, a Building Survey (otherwise known as the Level 3 RICS Survey) is an in-depth inspection of a property.
 It is the most comprehensive of the surveys available for residential properties and will provide a detailed evaluation of a property’s condition.

 Building Surveys are conducted by Chartered Surveyors.
 It's important to check that the surveyor you select is regulated by RICS, as they set the guidance for surveyors and this will ensure that the advice you are getting is independent, expert advice from appropriately trained professionals.

 Building Surveys are suitable for all properties, but they are particularly appropriate for: